PowerSnail/PowerSnail.github.io/content/comsci/2016-11-08-optimization.md

 End:
 ```

 Only 2/5 of the operations are doing the actual work!
-The book-keeping is taking a great portion of our time.
+The bookkeeping is taking a great portion of our time.

 The simple solution is to put more operations into the loop: